 It’s just as well that the team I will be working with for the next year is made up of very understanding, funny, approachable people.
 Add hardworking to the list as well, because this is a small team of four that make sure that the events at both the Mumford Theatre and Ruskin Gallery run smoothly on a daily basis.

 With this in mind, I would be lying if I said I wasn’t at all worried about not picking up the training fast enough, or being a burden because of my inexperience.
 However, having previously worked at the Mumford Theatre as a steward, and as an invigilator for the Ruskin Gallery, I knew I already had a good overall idea of the spaces I would be working in, and that I would be comfortable working with the team.
 Above all, my fears were nullified by the fact that I couldn’t wait to get stuck into the challenges of training in the multiple areas involved in maintaining the theatre and gallery.

 My first two weeks have been eventful and insightful to say the least.
 In my first week I’m pretty sure there wasn’t a single day that I did the same thing, which definitely kept me on my toes.
 There was the mandatory online training, stock-taking bar supplies, archiving old programmes, and a stock take of the leaflets/posters for upcoming performances in the theatre, all of which I am eagerly looking forward to seeing.
-(Take a look at the Mumford Theatre website or pick up a WHAT'S ON ARTS brochure to see the various exciting shows we have on, I guarantee there will be at least one to tickle your fancy).

 It also soon became evident that the team are always casting their eyes forward to the future and how they can improve the theatre and gallery experience for visitors, students and staff.
 This was made clear in the away-day meeting I attended.
 I can honestly say that I finished my first week looking forward to work the following week.
 How many people can say that?